 \end{table}

 \paragraph{Entropy based}

-An entropy based encoding is a coding scheme that assigns codes to symbols so as to match code lengths with the probabilities of the symbols.
-Typically, entropy encoders are used to compress data by replacing symbols represented by equal-length codes with symbols represented by codes where the length of each codeword is proportional to the negative logarithm of the probability.
-Therefore, the most common symbols use the shortest codes.
-According to Shannon's source coding theorem, the optimal code length for a symbol is logbP, where b is the number of symbols used to make output codes and P is the probability of the input symbol.
-Two of the most common entropy encoding techniques are Huffman coding and arithmetic coding.
-If the approximate entropy characteristics of a data stream are known in advance (especially for signal compression), a simpler static code such as unary coding, Elias gamma coding, Fibonacci coding, Golomb coding, or Rice coding may be useful. \\
+An entropy based lossless encoding assigns codes to symbols so as to match code lengths with the probabilities of the symbols.
+Huffman coding and arithmetic coding are the two popular entopy encoding. \\

 In [8] Lossless Entropy Compression (LEC) introduced Huffman coding into wireless sensor nodes.
 Their simple lossless entropy compression (LEC) algorithm which was based on static Huffman coding exploits the temporal correlation that exist in sensor data to compute a compressed version using a small dictionary.
 The algorithm was particularly suitable for computational and memory resource constrained sensor nodes.
 The algorithm is static.
 Hence, it cannot adapt to changes in the source data statistics.
 In the paper [9], the proposed algorithm was a modiﬁed version of the classical adaptive Huffman coding.
 The algorithm does not require prior knowledge of the statistics of the source data and compression is performed adaptively based on the temporal correlation that exists in the source data.
 The drawback of this algorithm is that it is computationally intensive.
-In [10], the authors propose a compression algorithm that uses median predictor to decorrelate the sensed data.
+In [10], the authors propose a compression algorithm that uses median predictor to d-ecorrelate the sensed data.
 The proposed algorithm is simple and can be implemented in a few lines of code and uses the LEC compression table.
-The algorithm has similar compression complexity as LEC but lower compression effeciency. \\
+The algorithm has similar compression complexity as LEC but lower compression efficiency. \\

 In [11], the authors proposed a scheme called two-modal transmission (TMT) for predictive coding.
 In the ﬁrst modal transmission, called compressed mode, the compressed bits of error terms falling inside the interval [−R, R] are transmitted.
-In the second modal transmission, called non compressed mode, the original raw data of error terms falling outside the interval [−R, R] are transmitted without compression.
-The sink node was responsible for computing the coeffcient values of the linear predictor.
-Arithmetic coding was chosen as the coding scheme.
-The authors applied the optimal M-based alphabet.
+In the second modal transmission, called non-compressed mode, the original raw data of error terms falling outside the interval [−R, R] are transmitted without compression.
+The sink node is responsible for computing the coefficient values of the linear predictor.
+Arithmetic coding is chosen as the coding scheme and an optimal M-based alphabet is applied.
 The drawback of this compression algorithm is that it is computationally intensive.
-As such, to implement the scheme in WSNs, the sink node, which is not energy-limited, searches for the optimal predictor’s coeffcients, the optimal bound R and the optimal M for M-based alphabet coding.
+As such, to implement the scheme in WSNs, the sink node, which is not energy-limited, searches for the optimal predictor’s coefficients, the optimal bound R and the optimal M for M-based alphabet coding.
 These optimal parameters are then transmitted to other sensor nodes to enable them to perform predictive coding based on the two-modal transmission algorithm.\\

-The LEC algorithm is simple, and it requires low amount of memory for its execution.
-It has low computational complexity and gives the best lossless compression ratio performance till date.
-But, the LEC algorithm cannot adapt to changing correlation in sensor-measured data.
-Hence, the compression ratio obtained and by extension the energy saving obtainable is not optimal.
-This therefore gives room for improvement.